 Another solution, a homeowner can purchase a granular fungicide and treat only the areas that are more prone to disease, as problems 1st start to arise.
 Since fungicide isn’t cheap, this could be a more cost-effective approach.

-As with all pesticide treatments, always diagnose the issue, observe the surroundings, then determine the appropriate control measure, considering both economics and safety, at the same time.
+As with all pesticide treatments, always diagnose the issue, observe the surroundings, then determine the appropriate turf care measure, considering both economics and safety, at the same time.
 Do what is practical and figure out why.
 Know the type of diease and the causes.
 What type of grass is affected?
 Habitat, physical and mechanical controls should all be considered prior to use of pesticies.
 Chemical control should be the last option, even look into biological control before resorting to a pesticide.
 Using the right treatment can be safe, but economically it may not be the right decision.
 The most common reasons that may cause the disease will, most likely, happen again and again.

 Moles are attracted to wooded lots and/or areas with moist sandy soils.